 Shelley lives in Deltona with her husband Gary, daughter Sydney, and an array of two- and four-legged family members including dogs, cats, birds, a giant bunny and a skunk; most are rescues, and each has a special story.

-Zakiya Brown, Program Coordinator at OMA, was born and raised in Cleveland, Ohio.
+Zakiya Brown, Assistant Director at OMA, was born and raised in Cleveland, Ohio.
 She attended Central State University in rural Wilberforce, Ohio (20 minutes east of Dayton, Ohio) where she received her Bachelor of Arts in Economics.
 During college Zakiya was involved in Students In Free Enterprise (SIFE), Beta Chi (a national Association of Black Professional Women), and a Resident Advisor.
 During her involvement, she realized she enjoyed working with her peers and mentoring the incoming students.
 From this she began her "phases of passion" (a list of life objectives that ties to her fulfilling career aspirations focused around her passions).

 Zakiya has worked in Higher Education in the Divison of Student Affairs since 2005.
 Prior to her joining the OMA Team in March 2012, she worked in College Student Housing at both Central State University in Wilberforce, Ohio and Centenary College of Louisiana in Shreveport, Louisiana.
 At both institutions, she continued to expand her passion for Multicultral Education and worked on various campus committees such as the President's Diversity & Cultural Initiative Committee at Central State University where she was the Chair of the Campus Climate Sub-Committee; the Women's History Month Planning Committee where she was the co-chair alongside the first lady of Central State University; the Black History and Women's History Month Planning Committee at Centenary College of Louisiana; the founder of the Women in Leadership Speaker Series at Central State University; the Women Empowering Women Mentoring Program at Central State University; and the Staff founder of the first LGBT Student Organization that was formerly named G.L.U.E.
 (Gays & Lesbians United for Equality), which was later renamed Diversity Integrated.

-As Program Coordinator, Zakiya works closely with the cultural student organizations that are associated with OMA by helping them develop their various cultural events as well as their leadership potential.
+As Assistant Director, Zakiya works closely with the cultural student organizations that are associated with OMA by helping them develop their various cultural events as well as their leadership potential.
 She also assists in planning the Annual Reverend Dr. Martin Luther King, Jr. Week, represents OMA during the Summer and Fall Orientations, connects our student organizations to the Winter Park and Orlando communities, and represents OMA on various campus committees.

 Zakiya is a member of Zeta Phi Beta Sorority, Incorporated, a National Pan-Hellenic Council (NPHC) Member Organization, Central Florida Urban League, National Council of Negro Women (NCNW), Consortium of LGBT Professionals in Higher Education, and the American Association of University Women (AAUW).
 In her spare time, she enjoys traveling, visiting the local cultural attractions, reading, and spending time with family and friends.
 Her life's mission is to ensure that each young person has a visible and vocal support system, receives the same opportunities available, and focus on their passion while they matriculate through college.